bob209303/bob209303/README.md

 # Hi there 👋

-I'm Harrison Fagan, a student at the University of Colorado studying Data Science.
+I'm Harrison Fagan, a Data Scientist and Machine Learning Enthusiast

 ## About Me